-Although we have an intuitive understanding on why the magnetization points in the $z$-direction, the emergence of the magnetization itself is purely a quantum process.
-In order to clarify the mechanism, we plot how the induced magnetization depends on the laser amplitude and frequency in Fig.~\ref{fig:Mz_dep}.
-From the $\propto (A/J)^{2}$ dependence for small $A$, we conclude that this is a second-order nonlinear process in terms of the external magnetic field.
-Figure~\ref{fig:Mz_dep}(b) shows the $\Omega$-dependence of $M^{z}$ at various times $t$.
-As time advances, the peak in $M^{z}$ develops around $\Omega/J\simeq 1.4$, implying a resonance around this frequency.
-We note that this energy scale is an order of magnitude larger than the Haldane gap $\Delta/J\simeq 0.26J$, which is a hallmark of the contribution from high energy excited states.
-In the following, we explain the resonance behavior with the help of the Floquet theory combined with exact diagonalization~\cite{Suppl}.
+However, the emergence of the magnetization is purely a quantum process.
+In order to clarify the mechanism, we study how the induced magnetization depends on the laser amplitude and frequency.
+As shown in Fig.~\ref{fig:Mz_dep}(a), $M^{z} \propto (A/J)^{2}$ for small $A$.
+This result indicates that this is a second-order nonlinear process in terms of the laser magnetic field.
+Figure~\ref{fig:Mz_dep}(b) shows the $\Omega$ dependence of $M^{z}$ at various $t$.
+As time advances, the peak in $M^{z}$ develops around $\Omega/J\simeq 1.4$, which implies a resonance at this frequency.
+We note that this energy scale is an order of magnitude greater than the Haldane gap $\Delta/J\simeq 0.26$~\cite{Golinelli92}, so that this is taken to be a hallmark of the contribution from high-energy excited states.
+In the following, we explain the induction of magnetization and the resonance behavior in terms of mapping to an effective static model combined with exact diagonalization results.

-The Floquet theory is a temporal analogue of the Bloch theorem and maps a system with a time-periodic Hamiltonian $H(t)$ to a static problem.
-This is done through discrete Fourier transformation of the Hamiltonian ${\cal H}(t)=\sum_{m}{\rm e}^{-{\rm i}m\Omega t}H_{m}$, and the time-dependent Schr\"odinger equation is casted into an eigenvalue equation

-where $\epsilon$ is the Floquet quasi-energy level.
-The solution of the original Sch\"odinger equation is given as $|\Psi(t)\rangle=\sum_{m}{\rm e}^{-{\rm i} (\epsilon+m\Omega)t}|\Phi^{m}\rangle$.
-In many-body Floquet theory, we can think the Fourier index $m$ as a flavor or pseudo-spin which runs from $-\infty$ to $+\infty$ and the term $m\Omega\delta_{mn}$ then acts as an effective ``flavor Zeeman term".
-Now, the problem becomes time-independent, but a price to pay is that the size of the Hilbert space becomes infinite times larger due to this flavor index.
-Fortunately enough, however, in spin systems in circularly polarized light, the inter-flavor coupling in the Floquet model is given by

-i.e., the raising (lowering) operator of the flavor index is proportional to the raising (lowering) operator of the total spin, and $[H_{0},S_{\rm tot}^{z}]=0$ is satisfied.
-Therefore, the quantity $(S_{\rm tot}^{z}-m)$ is a good quantum number.
-Thus the Floquet Hamiltonian Eq.~(\ref{eq:FloquetEigen}) becomes block-diagonal in terms of this quantum number and each block is governed by what we call the ``irreducible Floquet Hamiltonian'',